-A lot of different varieties of tea, like white, green, black, and oolong, are sourced from the same plant.
+Many different teas, like white, green, black, and oolong, are sourced from the same plant.
 It’s the varying processing techniques that give unique qualities and taste to the different varieties.

 Many people prefer to buy small quantities of different teas to sample, and unsurprisingly we all have plenty of tea sitting at the back of our kitchen cabinets.

-So you might be wondering whether tea goes bad or not, or do tea leaves ever expire.
+So you might be wondering whether tea goes bad or if tea leaves ever expire.
 Keep on reading to learn about the shelf life of tea and how to store it.